 - Homeopathy: Naturopathic doctors may use homeopathic remedies to treat various conditions.

-- Lifestyle counseling: Naturopathic doctors may provide lifestyle counseling to help patients make positive changes in their lives, such as improving sleep habits, reducing stress, and incorporating more physical activity into their daily routines.
+- Lifestyle counseling: Naturopathic doctors may provide lifestyle counseling to help patients make positive changes, such as improving sleep habits, reducing stress, and incorporating more physical activity into their daily routines.

 Along with these therapies, board-certified naturopathic doctors may order laboratory tests and imaging studies.
 In addition, they may make referrals to specialists when necessary and prescribe appropriate medications.